wazo-platform/wazo-doc/source/administration/call_completion/call_completion.rst

   response is requested.
 Defaults to 900 (seconds).
 * recall timer: when the caller who requested call completion is called back, how long the original caller's phone rings before giving up.
 Defaults to 30 (seconds).

+It's currently impossible to modify the value of these timers in XiVO.

 Special Scenarios